Pages

 2.2.2 Rate and Total Cost

 Figure 2 shows the absolute and inflation-adjusted cost of water.
 Annotations denote the periods in the change in ownership of the water company (see links below).
-Initially, I had thought that the increase in water rate was due to the supreme court-mandated sale of Falls Church Water to Fairfax Water Authority.
+Initially, I had thought that the increase in water rate was due to the Virginia supreme court-mandated sale of Falls Church Water to Fairfax Water Authority.

 Figure 2.
 Absolute and inflation-adjusted water rate